-Prior to measure Before measuring the parameters and sampling a borehole, a five-minute period was allowed for the probes well, the system was flushed with one litre of demineralised Milli-Q water to remove potential contaminants.
-The probes

-- 155 were then allowed a 5-minute period to record the EC datum reading, which ranged from 0.1 to 1.7 $\mu$ S/cm, after flushing the system with one litre of demineralized milliQ water.
-Subsequently, the borehole was pumped, and the four parameters were continuously recorded at one-minute increments increments of one minute.
+Before measuring the parameters and sampling a well, the system was flushed with one litre of demineralised Milli-Q water to remove potential contaminants.
+The probes were then allowed a 5-minute period to record the EC reading, which ranged from 0.1 to 1.7 μ S/cm.
+Subsequently, the borehole was pumped and the four parameters were continuously recorded at increments of one minute.
 A groundwater sample was collected when the EC reading remained stable for several minutes, under the assumption that the borehole demonstrated homogeneity.
 Measurements were conducted in-line to minimise atmospheric contact and temperature changes.
-After collecting the water sample, a 20- - 160 minute equilibration period was implemented, wherein in which the flow-through system was sealed , and the probes were allowed to equilibrate with the solution in the cells.
+After collecting the water sample, a 20-minute equilibration period was implemented, in which the flow-through system was sealed and the probes were allowed to equilibrate with the solution in the cells.
 The final readings for EC, DO, ORP, and pH were then obtained.
 The physico-chemical database consists of three subsets:

-- The first subset includes a high frequency high-frequency continuous pumping test at borehole in GW5 (Figure 1 and Table 1).
-These tests were conducted carried out twice: once during the winter and again during the summer, covering both wet and dry seasons.
-During these tests, the four physical parameters (EC, DO, ORP, and pH) were measured at 10-second intervals, while water samples were taken every minute for measuring to measure hydrochemistry. - The second subset comprises time series data representing that represent the four parameters obtained from weekly sampling events.
+- The first subset includes a high-frequency continuous pumping test in GW5 (Figure 1 and Table 1).
+These tests were carried out twice: once during the winter and again during the summer, covering both wet and dry seasons.
+During these tests, the four physical parameters (EC, DO, ORP, and pH) were measured at 10-second intervals, while water samples were taken every minute to measure hydrochemistry. - The second subset comprises time series data that represent the four parameters obtained from weekly sampling events.
 In this dataset, each sample site is evaluated weekly for four physicochemical parameters: pH, EC, ORP, and DO.
-The alignment of the time series time-series data for all physico-chemical parameters was based on the EC values.
-Consequently, the peaks in the EC for each time trend, corresponding to their respective sample sites, may not always align due to variations in the time required for the probes to reach equilibrium after flushing the flow-through cell setup with the demineralized demineralised milli-Q water.
-To standardise the data across various sampling sites, a centring process was employedused.
-This process entailed the identification of the involved identifying the highest EC value within each time series.
-Upon locating finding this maximal EC value, the time scale of the dataset was subsequently adjusted.
-Specifically, the time series was recalibrated reconfigured such that the instance corresponding to this peak EC value now serves as the reference starting point for each series.
-This adjustment ensures consistency in the time frame across for all measurements, thereby thus facilitating more precise comparisons and analyses of the data trends. - The third subset comprises weekly physical parameters, which were measured after a 20-minute EC equilibration time.
+The alignment of the time-series data for all physico-chemical parameters was based on the EC values.
+Consequently, the peaks in the EC for each time trend, corresponding to their respective sample sites, may not always align due to variations in the time required for the probes to reach equilibrium after flushing the flow-through cell setup with the demineralised milli-Q water.
+To standardise the data across various sampling sites, a centring process was used.
+This process involved identifying the highest EC value within each time series.
+Upon finding this maximal EC value, the time scale of the dataset was subsequently adjusted.
+Specifically, the time series was reconfigured such that the instance corresponding to this peak EC value now serves as the reference starting point for each series.
+This adjustment ensures consistency in the time frame for all measurements, thus facilitating more precise comparisons and analyses of data trends. - The third subset comprises weekly physical parameters, which were measured after a 20-minute EC equilibration time.
 It also contains related chemical analysis data from the water samples collected during these weekly events, along with additional metadata recorded during the sampling process.
 This metadata includes information such as the water level of the well before pumping, the water level of the well after pumping, the drawdown, and the volume of water removed during each pumping event.
-Furthermore, this subset includes the daily mean water level obtained from the level logger data. - 6
+Furthermore, this subset includes the daily mean water level obtained from the level logger data.

-185 2.1.3 Water sample preparation and analysis
+2.1.3 Water sample preparation and analysis